 Focal Length

-Next parameter in line is a camera’s lens focal length, that defines the field of view and how detailed will look objects, that are located on a bigger distance.
-It starts from about 2.8 mm. lens that gives about 100 to 110 degrees FOV, which is considered a big view angle.
+The next parameter in line is a camera’s lens focal length, which defines the field of view and how detailed objects will look that are located at a greater distance.
+It starts from about a 2.8 mm lens that gives about 100 to 110 degrees FOV, which is considered a big view angle.
 Then it’s 4 mm. with around 80-85 degrees view angle, next it’s, let’s say, 6 mm. with about 50-55 FOV.
-So, the narrower your lens focal length is – less objects you see around the camera, the narrower your view angle is.
-But on a greater distance with narrow focal length, objects will be much more detailed, because the focus will be on the objects that are far.
-Typically, you get 2.8 mm. lens for indoor use, and 3.6 and 4 mm. and bigger for outdoor.
-If you want to see the entire room – you need wide focal length, but if what matters is an objects on some distance away from the camera – you need narrower lens that will allow you to see details on a greater distance.
-And there are varifocal lenses, allowing us to change camera’s focal length physically to switch between different view angles.
+So, the narrower your lens focal length is, the fewer objects you see around the camera, and the narrower your view angle is.
+But at a greater distance with a narrow focal length, objects will be much more detailed, because the focus will be on the objects that are farther away.

 Night View